 U.S. FDA has been working to resume routine surveillance, bioresearch monitoring and pre-approval inspections on a prioritized basis.
-Since April 2021, the U.S. FDA has conducted limited inspections and employed remote interactive evaluations, using risk management methods, to meet user fee commitments and goal dates.
-Ongoing travel restrictions and other uncertainties continue to impact oversight operations both domestic and abroad and it is unclear when standard operational levels will resume.
+In April 2021, the U.S. FDA resumed inspections, but on a limited basis, and employed remote interactive evaluations, using risk management methods, to meet user fee commitments and goal dates.
+Lasting impacts from travel restrictions and continued uncertainties continue to impact oversight operations both domestic and abroad and it is unclear when standard operational levels will resume.
 The U.S. FDA is continuing to complete mission-critical work, prioritize other higher-tiered inspectional needs (e.g., for-cause inspections), and carry out surveillance inspections using risk-based approaches for evaluating public health.
 Should the U.S. FDA determine that an inspection is necessary for approval and an inspection cannot be completed during the review cycle due to restrictions on travel, and the U.S. FDA does not determine a remote interactive evaluation to be adequate, the agency has stated that it generally intends to issue, depending on the circumstances, a complete response letter or defer action on the application until an inspection can be completed.
-During the COVID-19 public health emergency, a number of companies announced receipt of complete response letters due to the U.S. FDA's inability to complete required inspections for their applications.
-Regulatory authorities outside the U.S. may adopt similar restrictions or other policy measures in response to the ongoing COVID-19 pandemic and may experience delays in their regulatory activities.